isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 In some deployments, such as mobile, clients can roam within the network and certain parameters must be specified regardless of the client's current location.
-To facilitate such a need, a global reservation mechanism has been implemented.
-The idea behind it is that regular host reservations are tied to specific subnets, by using a specific subnet-id.
+To meet such a need, Kea offers a global reservation mechanism.
+The idea behind it is that regular host reservations are tied to specific subnets, by using a specific subnet ID.
 Kea can specify a global reservation that can be used in every subnet that has global reservations enabled.

 This feature can be used to assign certain parameters, such as hostname or other dedicated, host-specific options.
 It can also be used to assign addresses.
-However, global reservations that assign addresses bypass the whole topology determination provided by DHCP logic implemented in Kea.
+However, global reservations that assign addresses bypass the whole topology determination provided by the DHCP logic implemented in Kea.
 It is very easy to misuse this feature and get a configuration that is inconsistent.
 To give a specific example, imagine a global reservation for address 192.0.2.100 and two subnets 192.0.2.0/24 and 192.0.5.0/24.
-If global reservations are used in both subnets and a device matching global host reservations visits part of the network that is serviced by 192.0.5.0/24, it will get an IP address 192.0.2.100, a subnet 192.0.5.0 and a default router 192.0.5.1.
+If global reservations are used in both subnets and a device matching global host reservations visits part of the network that is serviced by 192.0.5.0/24, it will get an IP address 192.0.2.100, a subnet 192.0.5.0, and a default router 192.0.5.1.
 Obviously, such a configuration is unusable, as the client will not be able to reach its default gateway.